-She’s running for cover—and right into his arms.
+She’s running for cover—and straight into his arms.

 After months on the run, Maxine Walker is almost feeling safe hiding out in a small Canadian town, until a charismatic stranger walks through the door—and the bullets start flying.
 Wanted for murder, and now with a price on her head, Max doesn’t have much choice but to trust Lucas McAllister, right up until the moment he abducts her.